-When we got invited to De Martino in Somerville we didn’t know much about Cuban Food and to be completely honest we had extremely low expectation.
-Many say that the top three worst things in Cuba is breakfast, lunch, and dinner.
-Without naming names, we have casually visited a couple Cuban inspired eateries in the state and have always walked out regretting our poorly spent dollars.
+When we got invited to De Martino in Somerville, we didn’t know much about cuban food and to be completely honest, we had extremely low expectations.
+Many say that the top 3 worst things in Cuba is breakfast, lunch, and dinner.
+Without naming names, we have casually visited a couple of cuban inspired eateries in the state and have always walked out regretting our poorly spent dollars.

-When we were approached by the Chef at De Martino we already knew some history of the Martino name but what we thought we knew was all wrong.
-Martino was a restaurant located on the corner of Doughty and Main street Somerville.
-If your a local you can already picture the church with the face like facade.
-Martino opened in 1992 and ran as a beloved family business for almost 30 years before closing its doors for the last time.
+When we were approached by the head chef at De Martino, we already knew some history of the Martino name, but everything we knew was wrong.
+Martino was a restaurant located on the corner of Doughty and Main Street in Somerville, NJ.
+If you’re a local you can already picture the church with the face-like facade.
+Martino opened in 1992 and ran as a beloved family business for almost 30 years before closing its doors.

-We heard all of the buzz of the return of the Martino name to Somerville but we were wrong to assume it would be the re-opening.
-DE Martino, not to be confused with Martino is a completely seperate entity ready to rewrite what we all know as Cuban Food.
+When we heard about the return of the Martino name to Somerville, we were wrong to assume it would be the re-opening.
+De Martino, not to be confused with Martino, is a completely separate entity ready to rewrite what we all know as cuban food.
 Chef Martino opened De Martino to showcase his craft bringing old world traditions and ingredients to new world techniques.

-With the home like decor and pictures on the wall, De Martino makes you feel like you’re at a local paladare, a family owned/operated house restaurant in Cuba.
+With the home-like decor and pictures on the wall, De Martino makes you feel like you’re at a local paladare (family owned/operated house restaurant in Cuba.)

 So how do you take traditional cuban ingredients and dishes and elevate them?
-We weren’t quite sure how Martino was going to pull this off but it’s safe to say he has a super secret, not so secret answer and he goes by the name of Ryan Corbin.
-Ryan, Chef Martino’s right hand is a college of ours in the industry who has learned and perfected his craft from very well known places like The Ryland Inn and Mistral in Princeton and King of Prussia.
-After trying an array of dishes at De Martino its so easy to see both Martino and Ryan’s influence in everything we tasted.
-That my friends is the perfect equation of tradition and new world cuisine.
+We weren’t quite sure how Martino was going to pull this off, but it’s safe to say he has a not so secret answer and he goes by the name of Ryan Corbin.
+Ryan, Chef Martino’s right hand man is a colleague of ours in the industry, who has learned and perfected his craft from places like The Ryland Inn and Mistral in Princeton and King of Prussia.
+After trying an array of dishes at De Martino, its easy to see both Martino and Ryan’s influence in everything we tasted.
+That my friends, is the perfect balance of tradition and new world cuisine.

-Everything from the plating, the motions of service and the easeful faces of polite hospitality made this trip well worth it.
-We started the evening with dishes that represented Chef’s roots and of course, the style of service.
+Everything from the plating, the motions of service and the easeful faces of polite hospitality, made this trip well worth it.
+We started the evening with dishes that represented the Chef’s roots and of course, the style of service.

 These smoked cod fritters were the perfect first snack to share.
 These salty, fluffy fritters were served with scallions, pickled Fresno peppers and a smoky paprika creole sauce on the bottom.
 Highly recommend pairing this with a crisp ale or even a nice glass of champagne to start the evening!
 (De Martino is BYOB!)